Mom’s Lemon Butter Bundt Cake

 Instructions

-- Pour batter into greased bundt pan.
-Bake on middle rack for approximately 1 hour and 5 minutes.
-Check at 1 hour marker.
-Cake is done when it pulls away from sides of pan and tester comes out clean.
+- Bake on the middle rack for 1 hour and 5 minutes, checking at the 1-hour mark.
+The cake is done when it pulls away from the sides of the pan and a tester comes out clean.

 Notes